 - Which he knows or has reason to believe that it is not a correct copy of such rules and alteration and,

-- Any person with the like intent give the copy of any document purporting it to be a copy of the rules of a registered trade union which in reality is an unregistered union,
+- Any person with the like intent give a copy of any document purporting it to be a copy of the rules of a registered trade union which in reality is an unregistered union,

-Section 33 : Cognizance of offences
+Section 33 : cognizance of offences

 - When the complaint has been made with the previous sanction of the registrar